How do I know if I’ve been paid correctly?

 Great question!
 Cocoon estimates your benefits using our own benefit calculator.
 While our estimates are typically accurate, it’s always good to double check the numbers in case your leave plan has changed along the way.

-From your Cocoon Dashboard, click the Your payments to see details about your pay from various sources across pay periods.
-From there, you can click “How do I know if I've been paid correctly?” as shown in the screenshot below.
+You can also verify payments right from the Your payments tab: Click “How do I know if I've been paid correctly?” as shown in the screenshot below.

 This will bring you to our Benefits Verification Tool.